cryptome/FinTech_HW_one/README.md

 - Some of the other major players in this space are Paypal, Square, Cash App, Coinbase, Venmo, Western Union, Swan Bitcoin.

 - Strike is further evolving the landscape by introducing novel concepts such as "stream-pay" - workers could get paid literally by the second / minute, thanks to zero-cost micropayments on the Lightning network.
-You can see a live 1 minute demo of Mallers stream paying one of his overseas engineers via the Strike app [here](https://www.youtube.com/watch?v=Rt2C3CsLi7k).
+View a 1 minute live demo of Mallers stream paying one of his overseas engineers via the Strike app [here](https://www.youtube.com/watch?v=Rt2C3CsLi7k).